 top of page

-• wildcatrussell
+wildcatrussell

 Switch to electric cooking from burning fuel

-Did you know that you can cook potatoes beautifully in an instant pot in about 10 minutes, instead of boiling water on your stove for up to an hour?
+Did you know that you can cook potatoes perfectly in an instant pot in about 10 minutes instead of boiling water on your stove for up to an hour?
 The pressurized steam gives a nice plump texture to them, even if they were a little dried out and wrinkly going in.
 Rice also cooks much better under pressure at our altitude.
 And pressure makes cooking beans and lentils much easier and faster.
 The instant pot also serves as a pasta pot, quickly boiling a big pot of water, and as a yogurt maker.

 A microwave oven is the most efficient way to reheat leftovers or boil water for tea.
 We also use it to heat warming disks -- they're made for pets, but we use them as modern hot water bottles by our feet on cold nights.